 - License Server (default 27000)

 - Web Services for Licensing (default 8083)

-- Configuration of Customer Experience Improvement Program (CEIP) and Call Home.
+- Configure Citrix Customer Experience (CEIP) and Call Home at any time.

 Web Services for Licensing.
 Enables Studio, Director, and the Licensing Administration PowerShell Snap-in to: